xrdocs/automation/_tutorials/wae-smart-licensing.md

 ![WAE Design Smart License]({{site.baseurl}}/images/screenshot 2021-08-19 21.59.12.png)

-After this, exit and restart the WAE Design Client.
+After this, perform a license refresh and/or exit and restart the WAE Design Client.
 Doing a license check should show the correct licenses being installed.

 ![WAE Design Smart License Installed]({{site.baseurl}}/images/screenshot 2021-08-20 05.54.42.png)

+Note: the WAE Server NETCONF port (2022 by default) must always be reachable by the WAE Design client for Smart Licensing to be used.